ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Guidelines
 -----------

 Guidelines are important and should be followed in most maps.
-However, they are NOT rules, so they may be broken in special cases.
-If you want to break a guideline, ask yourself this: Does what I’m about to do make sense?
-Is it more fun to play like this compared to sticking to the guidelines?
+However, they are **not** rules, so they may be broken in special cases.
+If you want to break a guideline, ask yourself this, "Does what I'm about to do make sense?
+Is it more fun to play like this compared to sticking to the guidelines?"
 If you answer yes to both these questions, then it is probably okay.

 -   **Life Drain** rate is suggested to be at least **7** or higher to get same HP drain rate in IIDX.
 -   **Overall Difficulty** should be: